Diagnosis and Treatment Plans

 Critiques of ICD-10

 Just like with DSM-V, there are critiques of ICD-10.
-Some practitioners don't like some of the descriptions.
+Some practitioners don't prefer some of the descriptions.
 Some don't like that it is part of a "medical model."
 We don't have control over the content of ICD-10 and believe it's best to use the content in a standard way.
 We do allow practitioners to override descriptions so that they may use their own.
 We don't require diagnosis or treatment plans on client charts and so for those who don't like ICD-10 for being a medical model of treatment, those parts of the system are optional.
 When ICD-11 becomes the standard for medical billing in the United States, we will update our system to ICD-11.

 Top